nxame/awesome/README.md

 - [QuickBase/babel-plugin-styled-components-css-namespace](https://github.com/QuickBase/babel-plugin-styled-components-css-namespace) - A babel plugin to add css namespaces (and increase specificity) of styled-component classes.
 - [SortableJS/Sortable](https://github.com/SortableJS/Sortable) - Reorderable drag-and-drop lists for modern browsers and touch devices.
 No jQuery or framework required.
 - [Th3Wall/Fakeflix](https://github.com/Th3Wall/Fakeflix) - Not the usual clone that you can find on the web.
-- [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - Low-code platform for building business applications.
-Connect to databases, cloud storages, GraphQL, API endpoints, Airtable, Google sheets, OpenAI, etc and build apps using drag and drop application builder.
-Built using JavaScript/TypeScript. 🚀
+- [ToolJet/ToolJet](https://github.com/ToolJet/ToolJet) - ToolJet is the open-source foundation of ToolJet AI - the AI-native platform for building internal tools, dashboard, business applications, workflows and AI agents 🚀
 - [adamkdean/gpt-unicorn](https://github.com/adamkdean/gpt-unicorn) - Getting GPT-4 to draw a new unicorn every day
 - [aframevr/aframe](https://github.com/aframevr/aframe) - :a: Web framework for building virtual reality experiences.
 - [angus-c/just](https://github.com/angus-c/just) - A library of dependency-free JavaScript utilities that do just one thing.